jeremykpark/rawr_agent/README.md

 Report Export from browser

 🏞️⛰️🦕⛰️🌋

+The template system included is Report Creator by Daren Ace see documentation here: https://report-creator.readthedocs.io/en/latest/api.html

+This was created as a submission for the Nvidia AIQ Hackathon contest https://developer.nvidia.com/agentiq-hackathon

+This is a public repo, feel free to submit issues or improvements, would like to make this kickoff template even better.

 "Ah, now eventually you do plan to have dinosaurs on your, on your dinosaur tour, right?
 Hello?" — Ian Malcolm, Jurassic Park